Developing North America’s Largest Magnesium Producer

 Ian Kennedy brings over 45 years of experience in venture capital and investment banking activities.
 Kennedy is a consultant who has served on the board of more than 35 public companies from mining, oil and gas, to high-tech.
 He has also been Chairman of Ryerson Polytechnic, Toronto.

-*Disclaimer: The profile provides information which was sourced and approved by West High Yield Resources in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by West High Yield Resources (TSXV:WHY) in order to help investors learn more about the company.
 West High Yield Resources is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.